Anti-racism at Aurora Theatre Company

 -

-Updated February 2022In 2020, Aurora announced a series of commitments towards confronting and dismantling oppression in our organization.
-We released our first report on those commitments in February of 2021, and our second in August 2021.
-This is our third report.
+AURORA’S COMMITMENTS AND ACTIONSIn 2020, Aurora announced a series of commitments toward confronting and dismantling oppression in our organization.
+We released our first report on those commitments in February of 2021.
+Below are our ongoing biannual reports.

 Here are the steps Aurora has taken and the commitments we make in the service of dismantling the systems that feed racism, anti-Blackness, and other forms of oppression: